Skip to content

 Content filters

 Content filters are a way to manipulate the response before it is sent to the client.
+This includes both the response body and headers.

 This can be useful for a variety of purposes such as: